gher-uliege/Diva-Workshops/notebooks/1-Intro/readme.md

 This directory contains the basic notebooks that explains:
 - what is the `Julia` language,
-- what is a notebook,
+- what is a Jupyter notebook,
 - how to deal with `netCDF` files.

 ### Content